tedelm/RogueFlight/README.md

         - PID changes

-Rate, PID or Filter changes in Betaflight Configurator requires these cli cmdlets or change in OSD
+<h2>If you change Rates, PIDs or Filters in Betaflight Configurator you will be required to update TPA and WATTMODE again in cli</h2>

+<h2>Updating PIDs should be done via OSD menu or cli:</h2>

 ```
 set p_pitch = 45